 - 1. Download an updated ASUS BIOS file from the Internet (WWW or FTP) or a BBS (Bulletin Board Service) (see ASUS CONTACT INFORMATION on page 3 for details) and save to the disk you created earlier. - 2.
 Boot from the disk you created earlier. - 3.
-At the "A:\" prompt, type PFLASH2 and then press <Enter>. - 4.
-Enter 2 "Update BIOS Main Block From File" from the Main Menu or option 2 "Update BIOS Including Boot Block and ESCD" from the Advanced Features Menu if prompted by option 2 of the Main Menu. - 5.
-The program displays a second screen prompting you for the name of the BIOS file.
-Type in the complete file name and extension of the new BIOS, and then press <Enter>.
-The utility then updates the BIOS file from disk.
+At the "A:\" prompt, type AFLASH and then press <Enter>. - 4.
+At the Main Menu, type 2 and then press <Enter>.
+See 2.
+Update BIOS Including Boot Block and ESCD on the previous page for more details and the rest of the steps.